“Play gives children a chance to practice what they are learning.” Fred Rogers

-- Approaches to Play
+- Approaches to play and learning

-- Health and Physical Development
+- Health and physical development

 - Language development and communication

 - Cognitive development

 The NC Pre-K program is provided through public schools, Head Start programs, and both non-profit and private childcare centers.
 The NC Pre-K program requirements are designed to ensure that participating children receive a high-quality program in every local program throughout the state.
 For example, all NC Pre-K programs are required to have a 1:9 staff/child ratio.
 In its State of Preschool 2021 report, the National Institute for Early Education Research (NIEER) reported that North Carolina met 8 of 10 benchmarks on its Quality Standards Checklist.
 NC met standards in areas such as early learning development standards, curriculum supports, teacher degree requirements and specialized training, continuous improvements, class size, and staff/child ratio.
 The only two areas where NC fell short were in assistant teacher degree requirement and number of hours required for professional development.